 The committee has held a series of hearings on federal land management issues throughout 2017.

 “We’re just telling Patagonia: stop selling a false narrative,” Parish Braden, a spokesman for the committee, told The Washington Post.

-This isn’t Patagonia’s first regulatory showdown.
-The company, along with anti-fossil fuel activist groups Clean Water Action and Food & Water Watch, issued a grant to back Frack Free Colorado’s successful 2013 efforts to pass local moratoria and a ban in four Colorado municipalities.
+Patagonia has been involved in regulatory disputes before.
+In 2013, the company, in collaboration with anti-fossil fuel activist groups Clean Water Action and Food & Water Watch, provided a grant to support Frack Free Colorado’s successful campaign for local moratoria and a ban in four Colorado municipalities.